This post is also available in: 简体中文 (Chinese (Simplified))

 Human Resource and Immigration | Guide to Hiring Staff in Singapore

-If your knowledge of Singapore hiring practices is a little fuzzy, you’ve come to the right place.
+If your knowledge of Singapore hiring practices is a little fuzzy, you have come to the right place.
 3E Accounting is an expert in this field and offers valuable services and support.
 This guide will help you comprehend the key labor laws and the ways to go about hiring local and foreign employees the Singaporean way.
-We target an audience of new Singapore businesses that are hiring employees for the first time, as you are the folks most likely to make costly and time-consuming mistakes.
-We present general information that you should not be confused with professional advice.
+We target an audience of new Singapore businesses that are hiring employees for the first time to assist you in avoiding costly and time-consuming mistakes.
+The following are some general guidelines which should not substitute professional advice.

 Employment Act Overview